singnet/opencog-services/README.md

 The command line above is requesting the execution of the service `Echo`, passing two arguments `foo` and `bar`.
 The service just echoes the passed input.

-The keyword `sync` before the service name sates that the call should be synchronous.
+The keyword `sync` before the service name states that the call should be synchronous.
 So the `client` command will wait for the service to finish before returning.
 You can make an asynchronous call using